Trekking tour in Western Tian Shan, Uzbekistan – 6 days

 Day 2 - Aksak Ata valley

-Continue walking along the valley of Aksakata River where there is lovely scenery and a couple of small streams for fresh water.
-Approximately 2 hours from camp there is a 50m length of path that is narrow with loose ground and slopes outwards over a rocky drop.
-We will avoid this path by back-tracking and using alternative path located lower down near to the river.
+Continue walking along the valley of Aksakata River where there is lovely scenery and a couple of small streams for freshwater.
+Approximately 2 hours from camp there is a 50m length of the path that is narrow with loose ground and slopes outwards over a rocky drop.
+We will avoid this path by back-tracking and using an alternative path located lower down near the river.

 Highest Altitude 2050m

 Day 3 - Aksakata Pass

 You start your day from your camp and head onto the main track to continue to head uphill reaching Aksakata Pass 2200m in about 1 hour.
 There are great views of distant peaks and the Plateau Pulatkhan.
 Continue along this main ridge, generally north reaching approximately 2350m before dropping down to 2100m in the next valley and then following a stream uphill to lunch at 2250m.